pbachu99/devops/rancher/README.md

+# This Vagrant setup of Rancher copied from Racher repository

 # Vagrant Quickstart

 This folder contains Vagrant code to stand up a single Rancher server instance with a single node cluster attached to it.